katharostech/bevy_ldtk/README.md

 The plugin is in very early development and there are some large caveats that will be fixed in later releases:

-- Only the first level of the map is loaded
 - Many features are not properly handled yet, such as advanced auto-tiling and transparency, etc.

 ## License